To have a diagnosis of dementia, the decline in function must impact a person's ability to perform everyday activities.

 As dementia progresses, treatment may also focus on improving the quality of life.
 For example, occupational therapy can help teach people with dementia how to use adaptive equipment or improve fine motor skills.

 Types of dementia

 The most common cause of dementia is Alzheimer's disease.
-According to the Alzheimer's Association, between 60 and 80 percent of dementia is caused by Alzheimer's.
+According to the Alzheimer's Association, the disease is responsible for between 60 and 80 percent of dementia cases.

-It is not entirely clear what causes Alzheimer's, but clumps of a protein called beta-amyloid are found in the brain of people with this type of dementia.
+The causes of Alzheimer's are not entirely clear, but healthcare professionals find clumps of a protein called beta-amyloid in the brains of people with this disease.

 Dementia with Lewy bodies

 Lewy bodies are deposits of protein that develop throughout the brain, including in the cerebral cortex, which oversees language and thinking.
 They damage and kill nerves in the brain over time.